What is a Fire Safety Statement?

 The Amending Regulation requires a building owner to issue a fire safety certificate or fire safety statement in the form approved by the Secretary of the Department of Planning and Environment.
-These new forms are effective from 1 December 2017 and available from Related Information links:
+These new forms are effective from 1 December 2017 and 1 February 2020 and available from Related Information links:

-- Final Fire Safety Certificate form must be provided before occupation of a new or altered building
+- Fire Safety Certificate form must be provided before occupation of a new or altered building

-- Annual Fire Safety Statement form must be provided within every twelve months following for existing buildings
+- Fire Safety Statement form must be provided within every twelve months following for existing buildings

 Note: the Amending Regulation requires additional information to be recorded on the fire safety statement.
 These new requirements came into effect on 1 October 2017.
 Further detail can be found on the Planning & Environment website link in Related Information.

 In certain circumstances where an Fire Safety Statement cannot be submitted by the due date resulting from additional or remedial works being required and certification to the required Building Code of Australia (BCA) and Australian Standard of Performance cannot be provided, representation should be made to Council, prior to the due date.
 Initial contact may result in Council staying (holding off) issuing weekly penalty infringement notices.

 In order for Council to consider whether to stay the penalty notices you must contact us on PH: 6581 8111 or email: Fire Safety Officer.